kvarak/dnd/docs/_Folk/selkie.md

 - **Speed**.
 Your base speed is 30 feet in human form.

 - **Aquatic Grace**.
 Even in human form, you are as at home in the water as you are on land.
-You are proficient with Swimming, and have advantage on all such checks.
+Add *Swimming* to your class skills if not already there, and gain 1 skill point to spend on that skill.

   You have swim speed equal to your walking speed and you do not take exhaustion while swimming.
 You can hold your breath for a number of minutes equal to your Constitution score.

 - **Low-light Vision**.
 Your sylvan ancestry has adapted your physiology to both the twilight realms and the depths of the sea.
-You can see in dim light as if it were bright light, and an additional 60 feet into darkness as if it were dim light.
+You can see in dim light as if it were bright light and an additional 60 ft into darkness as if it were dim light.

 - **Thermoregulation**.
 You are resistant to cold damage and to ill effects from time spent in cold environments.